N-Khouri/monitor-internships/README.md

 ## Usage

 1. Add the URLs you want to monitor to a file named urls.txt, with one URL per line.
-2. Set up the email configuration within the script, including the sender's email and password.
-The password can be set as an environment variable named PASSWD.
+2. Set up the push notification configuration within the script, including the API key and user key.
+Both should be stored as environment variables named API_TOKEN and USER_KEY, respectively.
 3. Run the script:
     ```bash
    python main.py

 ## Configuration
 - URLs: The URLs to be monitored should be added to the urls.txt file.
-- Email: Modify the email function in the script to configure the SMTP settings and recipient details.
+- Notification: Modify the notification function in the script to configure the Pushover settings and recipient details.

 ## Notes
 - The script checks the URLs for changes every 3600 seconds (1 hour).
 You can adjust this interval as needed.